christophergarthwood/jbooks/README.md

 Make sure you source your .bashrc prior to starting with this notebook on the command-line (CLI):

+Recognize that this is a large configuration / setup and the Anaconda installation will take a while...get some coffee.

 ```
 source ~/.bashrc;
 ```